-IceCheckShutdownNegotiation returns True if shutdown negotiation will take place on the connection; otherwise, it returns False.
-Negotiation is on by default for a connection.
+IceCheckShutdownNegotiation returns True if shutdown negotiation will take place on the connection; otherwise, it returns False Negotiation is on by default for a connection.
 It can only be changed with the IceSetShutdownNegotiation function.

-7.6.
 Connection Watch Procedures

-To add a watch procedure that will be called each time ICElib opens a new connection via IceOpenConnection or IceAcceptConnection or closes a connection via IceCloseConnection, use IceAddConnectionWatch.
+To add a watch procedure that will be called each time ICElib opens a new connection via IceOpenConnection or IceAcceptConnection or closes a connection via IceCloseConnection use IceAddConnectionWatch watch\proc The watch procedure to invoke when ICElib opens or closes a connection.

-Status IceAddConnectionWatch(watch_proc, client_data)
+'''

-IceWatchProc watch_proc;
+Status IceAddConnectionWatch( watch_proc, client_data);

-IcePointer client_data;
+'''

-watch_procThe watch procedure to invoke when ICElib opens or closes a connection.client_dataThis pointer will be passed to the watch procedure.
+client data This pointer will be passed to the watch procedure.